 2. Get the tax credits available to you

 Tax credits, without too much more mention, are natually helpful in reducing tax liabilities.
-The major tax credits that are intended for retirees are the age amount and pension income amount, but there are certainly others!

 - Pension income splitting – As a pensioner, you may be eligible to split up to 50% of your eligible pension income with your spouse or common-law partner to reduce the amount of income tax you may have to pay, if your spouse or common-law partner is in a lower tax bracket.